SAFE-Repository-Migrated-2023/tokened/README.md

 php artisan migrate:fresh --seed
 ```
 You can run standalone seeder to create 3 new contacts with faker:
+Note that seeder only creates contacts, user can manage but not site users.

 ```
 php artisan db:seed